Skip to content

 How will the Electoral Review affect residents?

-The polling station residents’ use could change.
-After the Commission has published the final recommendations, the Council will carry out a review of all polling stations across the Borough.
+The polling station residents’ use may change.
+Now the Commission has published the final recommendations, the Council has carried out a review of all polling stations across the Borough.
+Results of the review will be posted in due course.

 Final recommendations for Redditch Borough Council

-The full library of information relating to the review is available on our main website www.lgbce.org.uk/all-reviews/west-midlands/worcestershire/redditch.
+The full library of information relating to the review is available on the Commission's main website www.lgbce.org.uk/all-reviews/west-midlands/worcestershire/redditch.